aquasecurity/trivy-checks/avd_docs/google/iam/GCP-0079/Terraform.md

 Configure IAM Audit Logs for required services and log types.
 In Terraform, use `google_project_iam_audit_config` to specify the services and log types (ADMIN_READ, DATA_READ, DATA_WRITE) to be audited.
+Note: DATA_READ and DATA_WRITE audit logs can generate significant volumes and costs for high-traffic applications.
+Consider implementing exemptions for service accounts and evaluating cost implications before enabling for all services.

 ```hcl